 For married couples with non-applicant spouses’ with insufficient income in which to live, there is a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 The MMMNA is intended to prevent impoverishment of non-applicant spouses.
-In simple terms, if the non-applicant spouse, also called the community spouse or well spouse, has income under $2,706.66 / month, he or she is entitled to a portion of the applicant spouse’s income, bringing his or her income level to $2,706.66 / month.
-If the well spouse has income equivalent to $2,706.66 / month or more, he or she may be entitled to a greater amount of the applicant spouse’s income based on his or her shelter and utility costs.
-However, the maximum monthly income the non-applicant spouse may be entitled to is $3,090 / month (this figure changes in January of each year).
+In simple terms, if the non-applicant spouse, also called the community spouse or well spouse, has income under $3,160 / month (this figure is effective January 2019 and changes in January of each year), he or she is entitled to a portion of the applicant spouse’s income, bringing his or her income level to $3,160 / month.
 Please note, this spousal impoverishment rule is specifically for non-applicant spouses of spouses who are residing in a nursing home facility or are receiving services via a HCBS Medicaid Waiver.

 What Defines “Assets”

 Countable assets, also referred to as resources, include cash, stocks, bonds, investments, promissory notes, certificates of deposit, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are many assets that are not counted.
+However, for Medicaid eligibility purposes, there are many assets that are not counted.
 In other words, they are exempt from the asset limit.
-Exemptions include personal belongings, such as clothing and wedding rings, household furnishings and appliances, an automobile, a burial plot, burial funds (up to $1,500), life insurance policies (up to $1,500 in cash surrender value) and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the equity value is under $572,000 (in 2018).
+Exemptions include personal belongings, such as clothing and wedding rings, household furnishings and appliances, an automobile, a burial plot, burial funds (up to $1,500), life insurance policies (up to $1,500 in cash surrender value) and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the equity value is under $585,000 (in 2019).

 Please note, it is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
 This is because Wyoming has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
 This also includes past asset transfers one’s non-applicant spouse has made.
 If one is found to be in violation of the look-back period, one will be penalized with a period of Medicaid ineligibility.